 Our community relationships are important to us.
 We understand that what we give and do now will affect our future.
 HBK is actively involved in various organizations that drive health, education, and safety.
 Our charitable contributions support communities across the nation.
 HBK proudly supports March of Dimes, Chicago Commons, Ann & Robert H. Lurie Children’s Hospital, and many others.

-CommUnity Crisis Services Center and Food Bank is a volunteer-driven organization that provides immediate and non-judgmental support for individuals facing emotional, food, or financial crisis.
+CommUnity Crisis Services and Food Bank is a volunteer-driven organization based in Iowa City that provides immediate and non-judgmental support for individuals facing emotional, food, or financial crisis.

 The National Society of Black Engineers – Chicago Professionals Chapter E-Week Expo took place on Saturday, February 22, with support from HBK Engineering.
 The day offered a full agenda of interactive and exciting engineering activities for Kindergarten to 12th Grade students.
 HBK employees hosted an exhibit with demonstrations and encouraged children and parents to learn more about engineering.
 Held at the University of Illinois at Chicago, the event has become an annual tradition during National Engineers Week.
 Expo participants included Google, Ford, Boeing, ComEd, Caterpillar, Fermilab, UL and Molex.

 HBK was pleased to sponsor the Cal Ripken Sr. Foundation Aspire Gala on Friday, February 21 at the Baltimore Marriott Waterfront.
 The Aspire Gala continued a tradition of honoring leaders from the fields of sports, entertainment, and business who are making a difference in the lives of others.